 While the original role of a groom's person was quite sinister—per D.C. event planner Andrew Roby, they served as henchmen who would kidnap a woman against her will and force her into marriage—today, their job is to support a groom throughout the monumentality of marriage and perform certain duties to ensure the wedding goes off without a hitch.

 A former chemical, biological, and nuclear specialist with the U.S. Army, Andrew Roby is the owner of D.C. event and wedding planning firm Andrew Roby Events.
 His work and wedding expertise has been featured on Logo TV, CNN, and Forbes, among others.

 Read on for a complete guide to groom's people, including everything that should be on their “to do” list.

 A groom's person is an attendant to the groom.
 You may also see them referred to as groomsmen, groomsmaid, or groomswoman.
 In a military wedding, groomsmen are referred to as swordsmen.

 Plan the bachelor party.

 This is the most important pre-wedding duty.
-“It gets the groom excited about their wedding day, but it also serves as a stress reliever,” Roby explains.
-“They’ve been inundated with planning, and they need something to break that up.”
+"It gets the groom excited about their wedding day, but it also serves as a stress reliever," Roby explains.
+"They’ve been inundated with planning, and they need something to break that up."
 So don’t drop the ball!
-While the best person may take point on planning overall, the best way to get the rest of the groom's people involved is to divide and conquer.
+While the best person may take the lead on overall planning, the best way to get the rest of the groom's people involved is to divide and conquer.
 Put different people in charge of different tasks, such as finding a rental house, booking dinner reservations, choosing bars, etc., so it all gets done in a timely fashion.

 Show up to events.